NationalAssociationOfRealtors/reso-api-server/README.md

  SERVER_DOMAIN: The dns name of the computer that will be running the RESO API Server.

- SERVER_NAME: The name to display in the consoe at startup.
+ SERVER_NAME: The name to display in the console at startup.
 Useful for private labelling.

  SERVER_PATH: The path of the RESO API service.